Course TypeFull Time

 There are lectures, talks from guest speakers, visits, practical sessions in the Animal Unit and work related experience.
 Students’ work is assessed continually throughout the course, with end of year assessments and exams.

-Students studying at our York Campus have the choice of two pathways; Companion Animal or Zoo Animal.
-Students at York will study this course in our Animal Management Facility and Wildlife Conservation Park.
+At York, students will study this course in our Animal Management Facility and Wildlife Conservation Park.
 These facilities home a range of animals including reptiles, amphibians, exotic and domestic mammals, birds, fish and invertebrates.

 Students studying at our Wakefield centre will spend part of their time at York and part at Wakefield.
 Students will study this course in our Animal Management Facility and Wildlife Conservation Park based at York and at Bull Ring House in Wakefield.